BSC-ES/providentia/docs/source/Configuration-files.md

 ##### Select a new set of QA flags

-The field's name is simply QA.
+The field's name is simply `qa`.
 Then, you can assign to that field the new set of flags you want to select.
 You can define the flags either by their codes:

 ```
-QA = 0,1,2,3
+qa = 0,1,2,3
 ```

 or by using their full names:

 ```
-QA = Missing Measurement, Infinite Value, Negative Measurement, Zero Measurement
+qa = Missing Measurement, Infinite Value, Negative Measurement, Zero Measurement
 ```

 ##### Remove them all